The leading cause of vomiting, diarrhea, and foodborne illness in the U.S. – norovirus – is picking up steam during the winter months.

 - At the workplace, if you're snacking while using a computer or other equipment.

-If you can’t wash your hands before touching food and you’re very concerned about norovirus, you could also stick to eating with utensils only.
+If you can't wash your hands before touching food, you could also stick to eating with utensils only.

-How best to kill norovirus when doing dishes?
+How can you best kill norovirus when doing dishes?

-Cleaning dishes and utensils in a dishwasher is the most reliable method to prevent norovirus spread.
+Cleaning dishes and utensils in a dishwasher is the most reliable way to prevent norovirus spread.
 That is because the water typically reaches 140-160°F in the sanitizing cycle.

-The blend of hot water and detergents used in dishwashers is sufficient to decontaminate dishware and eating utensils exposed to norovirus.
-No special precautions are needed beyond standard dishwashing practices.
+The blend of hot water and detergents in dishwashers is enough to decontaminate dishware and eating utensils.
+No special precautions are needed beyond standard dishwashing.

 Can I track norovirus levels?